brp-optics/TabCeiling/README.md

    menu) and you're already at the ceiling, it closes the new tab and (optionally) loads its URL in the tab you came from.

-## How it works

-Two mechanisms:

-1. **Content script** — clicks on `<a target="_blank">` links navigate the current tab instead of opening a new one.
-No tab is created, no flicker.
-2. **Background script** — the ceiling.
-If a tab is created anyway (the "+" button, `window.open()` from page JS, "Open in new tab" from a long-press menu) and you're already at six, it closes the new tab and loads its URL in the tab you came from.

 Private browsing windows get their own separate budget.

 ## Usage